727800350/note/cs/cxx_topic/effective_modern_c++.md

   retrun static_cast<T&&>(param);
 }
 ```
-Suppose that the argument passed to f is an lvalue of type Widget.
+Suppose that the argument passed to fun is an lvalue of type Widget.
 T will be deduced as Widget&, and the call to
 std::forward will instantiate as `std::forward<Widget&>` yielding this:
 ```C++
 Widget& && std::forward(std::remove_reference_t<Widget&>& param) {